-We begin the analysis by examining whether firms that hire a larger share of AI-powered pricing workers in their pricing teams see faster growth over time.
-To explore this, we specify a long-differences regression, linking changes in firm outcomes to different indicators of AI pricing adoption.
+We examine whether firms that hire a larger share of AI-powered pricing workers in their pricing teams see faster growth over time.
+To explore this, we specify a long-difference regression, linking changes in firm outcomes to different indicators of AI pricing adoption.
 As is standard in settings with slow-moving processes, such as technological progress (i.e., robots in Acemoglu and Restrepo (2020) and AI in Babina et al. (2024)), by taking first differences in independent and dependent variables, the long-differences specification ensures that time-invariant firm characteristics do not drive the results.
 Accordingly, we run the following regression:

-$$\Delta y{i,[t_1,t_2]} = \beta \Delta A P S{i,[t_1,t_2]} + \Gamma Z{i,t_1} + \gamma_s + \epsilon_i \tag{2}$$ where $\Delta APS{j,[t1,t2]}$ is the difference between the AI pricing share measure $APS{j,t2}$ and $APS{j,t1}$, in which t1 includes four quarters in 2010 and t2 includes the corresponding four quarters in 2023.
-We do not include 2024Q1 for potential seasonality. $Z{i,t1}$ includes a set of controls, including the share of AI jobs, the share of pricing jobs, size, age, productivity, and other balance sheet characteristics in t1.
-Finally, γ_s is the two-digit NAICS industry fixed effect.
+$$\Delta y{j,[t_1,t_2]} = \beta \Delta APS{j,[t_1,t_2]} + \Gamma Z{j,t_1} + \gamma_s + \delta_q + \epsilon_j \tag{3}$$ where $\Delta APS{j,[t1,t2]}$ is the difference between the AI pricing share measure $APS{j,t2}$ and $APS{j,t1}$ , in which t1 includes four quarters in 2010 and t2 includes the corresponding four quarters in 2023.
+We do not include 2024Q1 for potential seasonality. $Z{j,t1}$ includes a set of controls, including the share of AI jobs, the share of pricing jobs, and firm balance sheet characteristics in t1 that determines AI pricing adoption from Section 3 (size, TFP, and R&D intensity).
+Finally, $\gamma_s$ is the two-digit NAICS industry fixed effect, and $\delta_q$ represents the quarter fixed effects.

-Table 6 shows the estimates for the above regression.
-In columns 1, 3, 5, and 7, we include only industry fixed effects to examine the unconditional relationship between changes in AI pricing adoption and firm growth.
-In columns 2, 4, 6, and 8, we add a rich set of controls measured at the start of the sample period in 2010, including (1) the initial firm-level characteristics that predict changes in AI pricing adoption in Section 3 (log sales, log TFP, firm age, Tobin's Q, and cash-to-asset ratio); and (2) the initial firm-level share of AI workers and share of pricing workers.
+Main Results Table 6 shows the estimates for the above regression.
+In columns 1, 3, 5, and 7, we include only industry- and quarter-fixed effects to examine the unconditional relationship between changes in AI pricing adoption and firm growth.
+In columns 2, 4, 6, and 8, we add a rich set of controls measured at the start of the sample period in 2010, including (1) the initial firm-level characteristics that predict changes in AI pricing adoption in Section 3 (size, TFP, and R&D-intensity); and (2) the initial firm-level share of AI workers and share of pricing workers.
 We also include industry-fixed effects and quarter-fixed effects.
-This results in a sample of 4,014 firm quarter observations.
+This results in a cross-sectional sample of 4,014 firm quarter observations in the year 2010.
 The results of the regressions without controls are similar when estimated on the entire available sample.

 In columns 1 and 2 of Table 6, the dependent variable is the firm-level change in log sales from 2010 to 2023.
-Changes in AI pricing are associated with a significant and economically meaningful increase in sales growth: a one percentage point increase in the share of AI pricing workers to the whole pricing team over the thirteen-year period corresponds to an additional 0.86% cumulative growth in sales.
-In columns 3 and 4, we find a positive association with employment growth
+Changes in AI pricing are associated with a significant and economically meaningful increase in sales growth: a one percentage point increase in the share of AI pricing workers to the whole pricing team over the thirteen-year period corresponds to an additional 1.137% cumulative growth in sales.
+In columns 3 and 4, we find a positive association with employment growth similar to the relationship with sales but with a smaller magnitude.
+Columns 5 and 6 show that increases in AI pricing intensity are also associated with increases in firm assets.
+Finally, columns